Written once — so I don't have to explain it twice

 Making things keeps me here.
 Whether it's a ring, a drawing, a handmade book — the act of creating something from nothing is how I survive.
 It's not a hobby.
 It's how I stay alive and make sense of the chaos.

-Jewelry Goldsmithing Design AutoCAD Writing Drawing Zine-making
+Jewellery Goldsmithing Design AutoCAD Writing Drawing Zine-making

 Get in Touch